- About Garry

 In people who have diabetes, the GLA in evening primrose oil has been shown to help prevent nerve damage (neuropathy).
 In a study of people with mild diabetic neuropathy, one year of treatment with GLA reduced numbness and tingling and other symptoms of the disorder better than a placebo, suggesting that evening primrose may be of value in reversing neuropathy.

 High blood sugar levels, alterations in the pancreas cells, irregular fat metabolism, disruption of blood flow damage the structure of nerves in diabetes.
-The myelin sheaths around the nerve cell degenerates, the nerve fibres begin to separate, the axon length decreases etc. Treatment with evening primrose oil prevents such structural damages to the nerve cells.
+The myelin sheaths around the nerve cell degenerate, the nerve fibers begin to separate, the axon length decreases, etc. Treatment with evening primrose oil prevents such structural damages to the nerve cells.
 It inhibits myelin degeneration and protects axon length.

 Green tea is about 30 percent polyphenols by weight, including large amounts of a catechin called EGCG.
 Catechins are natural antioxidants that help prevent cell damage and provide other benefits.
 These substances can reduce the formation of free radicals in the body, protecting cells and molecules from damage.
 These free radicals are known to play a role in aging and all sorts of diseases.